Uncovering the Fractal Nature of Water Vapor Distribution above the Surface of the Earth: Conclusions

 We then examined the variation of fractal dimension of the dataset as a function of vapor percentile at a resolution of $180\times 360$ pixels for the years 2012-2021.
 The fractal dimension of the vapor distribution as a function of vapor percentile remained constant (as a function of vapor percentile) in certain ranges with values between $1$ and $2$ for all months and years.
 We therefore concluded that the data exhibited approximate fractal behavior in these ranges of vapor percentiles.
-The number of clusters as a function of vapor percentile was plotted, and we found percolation to occur at $V_{thres} = 30\%$.
+Additionally, the multi-fractal character of the distribution was analysed using the box-counting technique.
+The generalized dimensions found were plotted as a function of the moments and vapor percentile, leading to the conclusion that our data indeed shows multi-fractality.
+Next, we proceeded to quantify the possible percolation transition in the data as a function of vapor percentile.
+The number of clusters as a function of vapor percentile was plotted, and we found percolation to occur at $V_{thres} = 55\%$.
 This observation was further supported by the results of plotting the maximum cluster size versus vapor percentile.
-We plotted the monthly averaged and yearly averaged version of all three quantities discussed above and found some interesting trends in the distributions.
+We plotted the monthly and yearly averages of all three quantities discussed above and found some interesting trends in the distributions.
+The possibility of the common 2D Bernoulli transition was ruled out.
 The data was then fitted to Korcak's law and the scaling exponents were determined.
 We tested the quality of our fit using the Kolmogorov-Smirnov statistic which approached unity, with a p-value of zero.
 This affirmed the effectiveness of our fit function and parameters.

 In conclusion, we find that the water vapor distribution above the surface of the Earth exhibits a fractal character as a function of data resolution and vapor percentile, the former of which is exact while the latter is approximate.
 The water vapour clusters display properties analogous to that of a percolating system as we vary the vapour percentile.
-At the percolation threshold, the size distribution of these water vapour clusters follows a power law, namely Korkac's law, with a scaling exponent of $\beta \in (1.6, 2.3)$.
+At the percolation threshold, the size distribution of these water vapour clusters follows a power law, namely Korkac's law, with a scaling exponent of $\beta \in (1.6, 2.2)$.
 To the best of our knowledge, the examination of the global distribution of water vapor from a fractal perspetctive is novel, which underlies the importance of this work.